grafana/mimir/docs/sources/migration-guide/migrating-from-thanos-or-prometheus.md

 Grafana Mimir performs some sanitization and validation of each block's metadata.
 As a result, it rejects Thanos blocks due to unsupported labels.
-The workaround, if you need to upload Thanos blocks, is to upload the blocks directly to the Grafana Mimir blocks bucket, prefixed by `<tenant>/<block ID>/`.
+As a workaround, if you need to upload Thanos blocks, upload the blocks directly to the Grafana Mimir blocks bucket, prefixed by `<tenant>/<block ID>/`.

 ## Block metadata